Key Takeaways

 How Does the Board Ensure Fair Valuation of Assets During Liquidation?

 A critical responsibility of the board during asset liquidation is to ensure that all assets are valued fairly and accurately.
-To achieve this, the board typically engages independent, certified appraisers or valuation experts who specialize in the relevant asset classes.
+To support fair valuation, the board can engage independent, certified appraisers or valuation experts who specialize in the relevant asset classes.
 This external expertise helps establish an objective benchmark for asset valuation, minimizing conflicts of interest and ensuring adherence to market standards.

 The board also reviews appraisal reports thoroughly to confirm that valuation methodologies are appropriate and reflect current market conditions.
-Additionally, the board may compare multiple valuation sources to verify fair pricing and prevent undervaluation or overvaluation.
+The board may compare multiple valuation sources to verify fair pricing and prevent undervaluation or overvaluation.

 Maintaining transparent documentation of the valuation process and decisions supports accountability and compliance with legal obligations.
 By implementing these rigorous procedures, the board safeguards stakeholder interests and facilitates equitable distribution of liquidation proceeds, thereby upholding fiduciary duties throughout the dissolution process.